Table of Contents

 9. Removing LDAP

-To completely remove LDAP from the system, follow these steps.
+To completely remove LDAP from the system, follow these steps:

-Firstly, stop the slapd:
+Stop the slapd:

 $ sudo systemctl stop slapd